 As of this writing, you can get a $15 bonus with Pei if you sign up using this link and use the referral code s2jv9p (you must type in the referral code to get the bonus, it won’t automatically populate).

 Get the 5 Apps I Use and a $45 Cash Bonus When You Sign Up Now!

 Last year, I decided to report the income when we actually cashed out the reward points.
 I am rethinking that, and may report the income when we receive the rewards.
 Most of our rewards are Chase Ultimate Rewards Points, which we can generally get a redemption rate of 1.5:1 on when we book travel, but I would just value them at a purely cash value of 100 points to $1.

 Nothing to report for credit card rewards in May.
 We have a pretty good sized bank of Chase points stored up for future travel.
 We are planning a trip this summer, and trying to decide whether to fly or drive.
 If we fly, tickets are almost $500 each for a relatively short domestic flight, which is crazy to me.
-I am looking into applying for a Chase Ink business card for my wife to get an 80,000 point bonus (I’ve already gotten one for myself last year).
+I am looking into applying for a Chase Ink business card for my wife to get an 80,000 point bonus after spending $5,000 in the first 3 months (I’ve already gotten one for myself last year).